actions/runner/docs/preview/yamlgettingstarted-matrix.md

-# YAML getting started - Matrix strategy
+# YAML getting started - Matrix execution

 ### Matrix

-The `matrix` strategy enables a phase to be dispatched multiple times, with different variable sets.
+A `matrix` execution enables a phase to be dispatched multiple times, with different variable sets.

 For example, a common scenario is to run the same build steps for varying permutations of architecture (x86/x64) and configuration (debug/release).